Applying for Indefinite Leave to Remain for a Child

 - The information that explains periods of absence (any time spent outside the UK).

-What are the Financial Requirements to Apply for Indefinite Leave to Remain?
+What are the Financial Requirements to Apply for ILR for a Child?

 You are required to prove that you earn enough weekly income to cater for the child properly.
 This assessment is known as the ‘adequate maintenance’ test.